kovboyjder/REST/README.md

 This API is for interactions with ABAPGIT from a CI perspective.

-The ICF service is enabled as zabapgit_api in the root of HED and HEG.
+Create an ICF service and add this class as a handler class.
 The following parameters are mandatory
 * Action - An action is the intention of the API call.
 The following actions are avaible
-    1. PULL - Creates a background job to pull all objects from GITLAB
+    1. BACKGROUND - Creates a background job to pull all objects from GITLAB
     2. BRANCH - Switches the branch of a given repository.
-Depends on a parameter **Branch** to be filled out.
+Depends on a parameter **Branch** to be filled out.'
+    3. PULL - Pulls a given repository
+    4. REFRESH - Pulls the latest changes from remote
 * Repository - The repository name.
 Can be the CI PARAMETER **$CI_PROJECT_NAME**